 As an aspiring or established photographer, you can’t afford to ignore the lucrative market of pet photography.
-Owners spend approximately $26 billion annually on various products and services for their pets, and photography is a growing segment of that market.
+Owners spend approximately $26 billion annually on various products and services for their pets, and photography is a growing market segment.

 Pet photography, however, presents some unique challenges.
-Technical challenges can include things like colors casts, which are unnatural hues reflected in the animal’s fur.
+Technical challenges can include color casts, which are unnatural hues reflected in the animal’s fur.
 The area under the chin is particularly susceptible to this, often appearing as a pink beard.

-Other problems include blown highlights caused by pet color combinations that make determining the correct exposure difficult, depth of field problems caused by variations in facial shapes, and TTL blinks caused by light sensitive eyes and fast reflexes.
-There are also shutter speed issues to consider with fast moving subjects.
-Then, there are behavioural challenges—how to work with a subject that can’t understand what you’re saying.
+Other problems include blown highlights caused by pet color combinations which make determining the correct exposure difficult, TTL blinks caused by light-sensitive eyes and fast reflexes, and depth of field problems caused by variations in facial shapes.
+There are also shutter speed issues to consider with fast-moving subjects.
+Then, there are behavioral challenges: working with a subject that can’t understand what you’re saying.

 Pet Photography Tips

 Despite these problems, pet photography can make you a better photographer.
 So, what should you think about when photographing pets?
 Here are some of the best pet photography tips:

 This involves more than a good location; it also involves good pet photography ideas.
 You want to create a concept.
 For example, your concept might be the connection between the owner and their best friend.
 To tell that story, you might take pictures of the two playing together in the yard or a shot of the owner with their arms around their pet.
 Telling a story will evoke a deeper emotional response from everyone who sees the picture.

 After creating the concept, choose a location with the best light.
 Bright, diffused light creates more flattering pet portraits.
 Be conscious of the flooring and objects which could create color casts (i.e., pink beard), though if this cannot be avoided, good post-processing software can help.